 Collaborative Solutions for Pollinator Health

 NCGA is an active participant in several industry groups working on collaborative solutions for pollinator health on or near agricultural lands.
-Although corn is wind pollinated and does not benefit from insect pollination, a healthy and diversified ecosystem remains important to the long-term operation and sustainability of corn farms.
+Although corn is wind-pollinated and does not benefit from insect pollination, a healthy and diversified ecosystem remains important to the long-term operation and sustainability of corn farms.
 Farmers will undoubtedly find a diverse array of pollinators in their cornfields and can take steps to help protect these species.
-The following guide provides additional information and best management practices for supporting pollinator health.

 September 1, 2020Post-Harvest is a Great Time to Establish Pollinator Habitat